HeduroFR/HeduroFR/README.md

 ## It's a rainbow!
 It's a firework!
-Wait no it's just Kizuru...
+Wait no it's just YantoX...

 #### Wait but who's this Kizuru guy?

-- 🍣 A sushi lover
+- 🍣 A sushi (non)lover
-- 💻 A powerful developper (probably)
+- 💻 A powerful developper (probably...no...certainly)
 - 📘 A french high school student
 - 🤵🏻 A guy.
-(Gay guy to be precise)
+(Tronçonneuse 45CC)

 #### What kind of experience does he have?